huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

 ## Open questions

 1. Does the tuple-to-parameter-list assignability story hold up?
 It's especially shaky around optional and rest parameters.
+2. How can tuple kinds be assigned to function arguments that have overloads?
+Will the inferred type be a union of tuples as with the optional-parameter case?
-2. Specifically, should rest parameters be special cased to retain their nice calling syntax, even when they are generated from a tuple type?
+3. Should rest parameters be special-cased to retain their nice calling syntax, even when they are generated from a tuple type?
 (In this proposal, functions typed by a tuple kind have to pass arrays to their rest parameters, they can't have extra parameters.)